kvakvs/gluonvm1/README.md

 # Gluon Erlang Abstract Machine

 A configurable and small virtual machine which runs bytecode derived from and very similar to Erlang BEAM.
-VM runtime is rebuilt for features of your code to be as small as possible.
 The goal is to go smaller than several tens of kilobytes (oh well, under megabyte would be cool).

+Idea of minimization is to track features used by code automatically plus allow programmer to specify certain features he'd like to have or not have, then compile core VM with these features as executable or firmware.

 ##  apps/asm &mdash; assembler tool

-Assembler tool which takes form of BEAM asm source (built with `erlc -S file.erl`), parses it and writes either gluonvm binary (GLEAM) or intermediate representation (IR).
+Assembler tool takes BEAM asm source (built with `erlc -S file.erl`), parses it and writes gluonvm binary (GLEAM) which looks almost like BEAM binary with few twists.

-It is designed to track features used by your code and allows you to specify those features you really want in your VM.
-Error will generated if code uses something over your requirements.

 Building apps/asm: dependencies: rebar3.
 Run: `test/test.sh` to compile test module.
 Then run: `make asm` to convert S source to gleam binary.